Customer Privacy Notice

 - We protect your NPI regardless of whether you are a current or a former customer.

-- We maintain physical, electronic and procedural safeguards to protect your NPI from disclosure.
+- We maintain administrative, technical and physical safeguards to protect your NPI from disclosure.

 How We Collect Information